 Other local produce includes varieties of pumpkin, squash and an abundance of mushrooms.

-Autumn dishes in Granada
+Autumn dishes Selection

-Restaurante Los Patos is an elegant place to get away from the rush of the city.
+An elegant place to get away from the rush of the city.
 The fountains and garden make a lovely place to dine and unwind before getting back to your day.

 This Autumn menu includes Bread, a good quality Red wine and water as well as the following courses: